sakanomichi/SillyTavern-Ghostfinder/README.md

 Find Ghostfinder in the Extensions panel (right sidebar):

-- **Enable Ghostfinder** - Turns the extension on/off
+- **Enable Ghostfinder** - On by default, turns the extension on/off
-- **Show Boundary Panel** - When enabled, the lantern button opens a panel listing all boundaries instead of jumping to the previous one
+- **Show Boundary Panel** - Off by default, when enabled the lantern button opens a panel listing all boundaries instead of jumping to the previous one

 ## Use Cases